Find A Location Near You!

 Wednesday, April 21st by Katelyn Williams

-Refinishing your garage floor doesn't have to be hassle.
+Refinishing your garage floor doesn't have to be a hassle.
 Read these myths before you renovate your space.

 So, you’re finally ready to tackle your garage renovation project.
 You want to declutter, organize and rearrange it so it’s no longer the “junk drawer of the house.”
 That’s great, but before you start looking at garage cabinets and storage, you’ll need to do something about the floor.
-After all, it doesn’t make sense to paint the walls and put up pegboard and hang tools when your garage floor is cracked, pitted and stained, right?
+After all, it doesn’t make sense to paint the walls and put up a pegboard and hang tools when your garage floor is cracked, pitted and stained, right?